kyma-project/istio/docs/contributor/04-10-technical-design.md

 ### SidecarsRestarter

 The SidecarsRestarter is responsible for keeping the proxy sidecars in the desired state.
-It restarts Pods that are part of the service mesh or that must be added to the service mesh.
+It restarts Pods that are in running state and are part of the service mesh having the annotation `sidecar.istio.io/status`.
 The Istio CR and [Istio Version](#istio-version) represent the desired state.
+Pods will be restarted in chunks with limits on how many to restart with one reconciliation and how many to list when requesting from Kubernetes API Server.
+If more Pods need to be restarted this will happen in next reconciliation.
+This happens with requeuing the reconciliation request, which will be imediately rescheduled.

 This component covers the following restart triggers: